 Class participation will be considered in determining your final course grade.
 You must be prepared for all classes.
-If you do not actively participate in class discussion and exercises, you may lose "Participation, Professionalism and Attentiveness" points ("PPA points").
+If you do not actively participate in class discussion and exercises, you may lose class participation points.
 You must prepare all assignments to the very best of your ability even if they are not submitted for a grade or feedback.
-In addition, if you fail to bring all relevant materials with you to class or do not have these materials open and ready for use in class, you will lose PPA points.
+In addition, if you fail to bring all relevant materials with you to class or do not have these materials open and ready for use in class, you may lose points.
 You will need to have the required texts in class (or access to them) to fully participate in the discussion.
 Lastly, as you know, you must be on time for class.